zgompert/StripeGenetics/README.md

 bcftools mpileup -b bams -C 50 -d 500 -f /uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/t_crist_refug_stripe/HiRise/hap1/ojincantatabio-cen4122-hap1-mb-hirise-g4hzf__08-10-2023__final_assembly.fasta -q 20 -Q 30 -I -Ou -a DP,AD,ADF,ADR | bcftools call -v -c -p 0.01 -P 0.001 -O v -o tcr_refugio_variants_gs.vcf
 ```
+I used our standard perl scripts (vcfFilter.pl) for filtering the vcf files.
+The one for the striped genome is

 Next, I used `entropy` (version 1.2) to estimate genotypes.
 This was done with each genome and with 2 or 3 source populations (5 chains each).
 Initial values for MCMC were generated with [initq.R](initq.R), based on simple genotype point estimates from [gl2genest.pl](gl2genest.pl) and [runEstP.pl](runEstP.pl).